 I love coffee!
 Shocker, right?!
 Starbucks is a weakness of mine that I am trying to avoid for the benefit of my waistline, and my wallet.
 I do love all of the fancy flavors that they offer.
 I could buy those Torani Syrups in-store or online, which isn’t cheap, or I could make my own!
 It is so easy to make; you will be amazed!

 First off, I found these cute little Oil Drizzler bottles in the dollar bins at Target.
 2 Bottles for $3.
 Not a bad price since they are glass!
 I have heard some dollar trees also carry them, although I couldn’t find them at mine.
 You can order them online at DollarTree.com.
 Amazon also sells some oil drizzle bottles but they are a little more expensive.

 Once the simple syrup is complete, you can flavor it how you would like.
 A tsp of caramel ice cream topping, 1 tsp. of vanilla extract, mint extract, orange extract…..you get the point.
 You can make them as strong as you would like by adding more or less flavorings.
-I then poured them into these bottles….and labeled.
+I then poured them into these bottles and labeled them accordingly.